 And how do you make sure you are consistent with your posts?
 You plan.

-Content calendars take into account all the major events, national holidays, brand campaigns, and help you curate content accordingly.
+Content calendars consider all the significant events, national holidays, and brand campaigns and help you curate content accordingly.
 Stating out what to post and when to post gives you a clear path and helps save time.
-This way, you have more time to boost the quality of your content and make sure it is well-detailed.

 #4 Run targeted ads